1-finance-logo

 Summary

-A sharp slowdown typically indicates a slow deceleration in the pace of global economic activity, characterised by a range of global factors that contribute to domestic economic activities.
+A weak recovery typically indicates a slow acceleration in the pace of global economic activity, characterised by a range of global factors that contribute to domestic economic activities.

 Global Economic Impact Index